What is a VA Disability Rating?Updated November 30, 2021 Veterans Disability

 Payments are graduated according to the degree of disability, from 10% – 100%.
 A 100% rating means the condition is so disabling that the vet can’t hold steady employment.

 VA Disability Benefits are monthly payments made to disabled military veterans.
 These vets have injuries that prevent them from working—either entirely or to some degree.
 VA Disability benefits are different for every vet, and calculated using a specific formula.

-These are the 2020 base rates based on disability percentage with no dependents:
+To summarize, here are the 2022 base rates based on disability percentage with no dependents:

 As you can see, the exact amount of disability pay varies from veteran to veteran and is based on several factors, including the impact of their disability, marital status, and number of dependents in their care.

 VA Benefits are handled by the US Department of Veterans Affairs.
 This federal organization is responsible for administering healthcare to military vets through locations like a VA hospital or outpatient clinic.
 They also assist with vocational rehab, education and tuition assistance, benefit payments, home loans, and insurance.
-The VA or DVA, as it's called in shorthand, also assists with burial and memorializing veterans.
+The VA also assists with burial and memorializing veterans.
 In summary, the US Department of Veterans Affairs is responsible for providing veterans and their families with the requisite amount of dignity they deserve for serving their country in war and even in peace.

 Unfortunately, some veterans leave their tour of duty with an injury or illness, whether that was sustained in combat or on a base during peacetime.
 As long as a veteran can prove that their disability was sustained because of and/or during their military service, they are eligible for VA Disability Benefits.
 However, as mentioned, the way VA Disability Benefits are calculated varies from veteran to veteran.